 The Architectural, Engineering and CAD Technologies program is designed to prepare students for immediate employment as architectural or engineering drawing technicians, or construction management interns.
 It also prepares in-service professionals for employment upgrading.
 Some students also use the program to prepare for employment in building construction, interior design drawing, kitchen and bath design, solar energy planning, construction estimating, land surveying, and various other fields.
 If you are interested in using the program as a step on the way to a bachelor’s degree in architecture or engineering, please see a Honolulu Academic Counselor.

-Incoming students choose either an architectural technology track of daytime courses, or a construction management track of primarily evening courses More than 70 percent of the courses are shared by the two tracks, either is appropriate for students with a principal interest in engineering technology, and both include two online courses.
+Incoming students choose either an architectural technology track, or a construction management track.
+More than 70 percent of the courses are shared by the two tracks, either is appropriate for students with a principal interest in engineering technology, and both include two online courses.
 3D printing, field shadowing, portfolio presentations, and other activities are also parts of the program.

 The program leads to an Associate in Science degree, and there is a shorter Certificate of Achievement available for students with special non-degree objectives.
 Both degree and certificate students must earn a grade of "C" or higher in all required AEC and ENG courses.